jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Import-Private-Image.md

 |File System|* xfs, ext3, ext4|
 |Partition|* MBR Partition|
 |Driver Virtualization|* only KVM virtualization is supported, and it is required to install the virtio driver|
+|Enabling Method|* Only support BIOS and does not support UEFI method
 |Network|* the Ipv6 address isn’t supported for the time being|
 |Basic system environment |* Disable the firewall, and release the TCP 22 port <br>* Enable the DHCP service<br>* Ensure that the system disk has remaining space<br>* Ensure that the file system is complete|
 |System Configuration|* If /etc/fstab is configured with automatic attaching, please delete <br>* /etc/udev/rules.d.
 In case of 70-persistent-net.rules configuration, please delete <br>* please don’t modify /etc/shadow is read only<br>* Please don’t modify /etc/selinux/config Enable SELinux<br>* Please don’t modify /etc/grub/grub.cfg<br>* Please don’t modify /boot/grub/menu.lst